cloudflare/webcm/README.md

 ### useCache

 The `useCache` method is used to provide tools with an abstract layer of caching that easy to use.
-The method takes 3 arguments - `name`, `function` and `expirty`.
+The method takes 3 arguments - `name`, `function` and `expiry`.
 When used, `useCache` will use the data from the cache if it exists, and if the expiry time did not pass.
 If it cannot use the cache, `useCache` will run the function and cache it for next time.

 ```js
 zaraz.useCache(